Theory of Operation

 NR-for-Measurement

-When Loudness Norm is enabled but Noise Reduction is off, WaxOn runs RNNoise on a temporary copy of the audio for the loudnorm analysis pass (pass 1) only.
+When Loudness Norm is enabled, WaxOn runs RNNoise on a temporary copy of the audio for the loudnorm analysis pass (pass 1) only.
 The normalization pass (pass 2) and all subsequent stages operate on the original, unmodified audio.
 This ensures that loudness measurements reflect the speech content rather than the noise floor, without altering the output.

 Why This Works